Frederick Stirling

-Vice Admiral Frederick Henry Stirling (1829 – November 1885) was a Royal Navy officer who went on to be Commander-in-Chief, Pacific Station.
+Vice-Admiral Frederick Henry Stirling (1829 – November 1885) was a Royal Navy officer who served as Commander-in-Chief, Pacific Station.
 He was a son of Admiral Sir James Stirling, the first Governor of Western Australia and Ellen Mangles.

 Naval career

-Having been born at sea on the barque Parmelia, off the Cape of Good Hope, Stirling was appointed a Lieutenant in the Royal Navy in 1848.
+Having been born at sea on the barque Parmelia, off the Cape of Good Hope, Stirling was appointed a lieutenant in the Royal Navy in 1848.
 He went on to serve in the Black Sea during the Crimean War.
-Promoted to Captain in 1860, he was given command of HMS Warrior and then HMS Clio.
+Promoted to captain in 1860, he was given command of HMS Warrior and then HMS Clio.
 He was appointed Commander-in-Chief, Australia Squadron, in 1870 and Commander-in-Chief, Pacific Station, in 1879.
+He was promoted to rear-admiral in 1877, and to vice-admiral in 1882.